Editor-in-Chief: Hayden W. Daniel '19

 Publisher: Douglas J. Ciampi, Jr. '19

-Ben has been on The Spectator staff since his freshman year, serving in a wide range of capacities.
-Hired as the Executive Editor and Director of the Futch Forum before having written a single article, Ben was quickly thrust into the upper ranks of leadership as Publisher when the incumbent officeholder abruptly resigned.
-He served in all three capacities for a period of two years writing articles, planning issues, and bringing several speakers.
+Ben has been on The W&L Spectator staff since his freshman year, serving in a wide range of capacities.
+He has served in several capacities for a period of two years writing articles, planning issues, and bringing several speakers.
 He now serves as the Chief Strategist helping to shape the creative and political agenda of the publication.
 His articles have frequently been the subject of intense debate and controversy as he has never had much reserve.
-Ben is a native of Wilmington, North Carolina and came to W&L to pursue his studies in accounting, European history, and music.
-He is widely considered the most notorious of the conservative activists at the university.
+Ben is a native of Wilmington, North Carolina and came to W&L to pursue his studies in Accounting, European History, and Music.

-The former Editor-in-Chief, Ben Gee held this position for two years before stepping down and has been with The Spectator since his freshman year.
-His tenure was marked by several major controversies on campus though his own writings tend to remain reserved and conciliatory.
+The former Editor-in-Chief, Ben Gee held this position for two years before stepping down and has been with The W&L Spectator since his freshman year.
+His tenure was marked by several major controversies on campus though his own writings tend to remain reserved.
 He remains on staff as a writer and policy advocate.
 Mr. Gee is also President of the Shakespeare Society, a Resident Advisor, and a somewhat lapsed member of Sigma Nu fraternity.